bachmeb/google-apps-scripts/projects/p1/README.md

-# Copy values from a Spreadsheet to a Form
+# Copy values from a spreadsheet to a form

 http://bachmeb.weebly.com/copy-values-from-a-google-spreadsheet-to-a-google-form-with-google-apps-script.html